 - Memories and feeling states that may be held in the body and mind are expressed playfully through movement (and often also through verbal sharing) and supported by the therapist.

 - Groups are most effective with 12-15 individuals.
-Smaller or larger groups may be beneficial as well, provided that most members do not require 1:1 attention and constant supervision.
+Smaller or larger groups may be beneficial as well.

 - Sessions may be held in many different types of settings (therapeutic day rooms of various healthcare establishments, wellness centers, rehabilitative settings, community centers, etc.).